sam95/js-for-newbies-3/Closures.md

 // value of the counter is 3.
 ```
 Everything in the above code is nice and good 😇.
-But there are a lot of restrictions for this to work.
+But there are a lot of restrictions for this to work. 😮

 1. `counter` should be accessible and changed only by `add()` method.
 2. No other program should alter the variable `counter`.

-It is highly unlikely to work if we have restrictions like the above.
+It is highly unlikely to work if we have restrictions like the above ☝.
 Let's try this in another way.
 ```javascript
 function add() {
     var counter = 0;